 - Via the File menu

 Password-protect a Mac Excel document via the Save As… box

 You can set a password when you first save the document, or you can choose Save As… later and do it then.
 Either way, you’re going to see a box like this:

 Click the Options button.
 That leads you to this window:

-(Naturally it is completely different from what you see when you click Options in Microsoft Word.
+(Naturally, this method is completely different than the way you password-protect a document in Microsoft Word.
 If you want to know how to password-protect a Microsoft Word document, click here.)

 If you set a password for opening the document you’ve really done all you need.
 You can probably come up with a situation where you’d want one password for opening the document and another one for editing but I think that situation would be unusual.
 Anyhow, enter a password for opening the document, click OK, and you’ll see this box:

 Enter the password (this is to double-check that you really know what the password is) and you’re all set.
 From then on, double-clicking the document results in a box like this: